christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 Singleton Pattern is to make sure there is only one instance in whole application, such as setting file.

-element:
+key elements:
-* private constructor of Singleton class.
+* A private constructor of Singleton class.
-* private class variable refering to the one instance of your Singleton class.
+* A private class variable refering to the one instance of your Singleton class.
-* public method in the class that will create an instance of this class, but only if an instance does not exist already.
+* A public method in the class that will create an instance of this class, but only if an instance does not exist already.

 ## Factory Pattern

-Factory class create objects like real factory create products, there are different categories and products can send to different stores.
+Factory class creates objects like a real factory creates products.
+There are different categories and products can send to different stores.

-must have element:
+key elements:
-* a method in Factory class.
+* A method in Factory class.
 * In the method declares a product variable, which will refer to the knife object to be created.
 * In the method the conditionals determine which subclass of product is actually instantiated.